dmForecast/dmForecast/README.md

 <img src="figures/contours_final.png" alt="confidence regions" width=75%/>

 Although the code in this github can be used to recreate the above plots, optimizations that i made throughout the project to speed up integration have not yet been made implemented.
-This will involve using numba which in my experience has not worked well with classes, although thats probably my fault.
+This will involve using numba which in my experience has not worked well with classes.
 In the future i'll also switch to an auto-differentiator.
 The only reason i didn't do that here is because i couldn't figure out how to apply an auto-differentiator to the Hypergeometric function that I use to calculate the enclosed mass.